-As an Assistant Professor at the University of California, Riverside, I serve as a core faculty member in our APA-accredited and NASP-approved School Psychology program.
+As an Assistant Professor at the University of California, Riverside, I serve as the Program Director and a core faculty member in our APA-accredited and NASP-approved School Psychology program.
 I received my PhD in Educational Psychology (with a concentration in School Psychology) from the University of Connecticut in 2014.
 Back in 2007, I graduated summa cum laude with my Bachelor’s in Psychology from the University of Arizona.
 After serving as a Postdoctoral Research Fellow and Project Manager with the IES-funded NEEDs2 project from 2014-2015, I joined the Graduate School of Education at the University of California, Riverside.
 At UCR, I teach undergraduate- and graduate-level courses in behavior assessment and intervention, research, and methodology.
 I’m a first-generation college graduate.
 I really like my job.

 I’m an Associate Editor for the Journal of School Psychology, as well as a licensed psychologist in the state of California (CA #29540) and a Board Certified Behavior Analyst (Certification #1-15-18892).
 You can request copies of articles through ResearchGate, view citations and such on Google Scholar, and download data and project materials from Open Science Framework.